MAGICS-LAB/NonparametricHopfield/README.md

-# On Sparse Modern Hopfield Model
+# Nonparametric Modern Hopfield Models
 This is the code of the paper Nonparametric Modern Hopfield Models.
 You can use this repo to reproduce the results of our method.

 ## Environmental Setup